Best Low Interest Credit Cards for 2023

 When you use a low-interest credit card to transfer a hefty balance from a high-interest card or you use it to purchase a big-ticket item such as a major appliance, you are saving money – real money – on your monthly payments.
 Used correctly, these cards can help you pay off purchases more quickly.
 And if you can pay off a purchase in three months instead of five, you have saved even more money in interest.

-If your low-interest card also has an introductory 0% interest rate on balance transfers and/or purchases you could save hundreds of dollars in interest over the introductory period.
+If your low-interest card also has an introductory 0% interest rate on balance transfers and/or purchases, you could save hundreds of dollars in interest over the introductory period.

 When to use a low-interest credit card

-While a low-interest credit card has benefits on any type of purchase, you can really take full advantage of them when making high-end purchases (furniture, appliances, etc.) or when you are transferring a hefty balance from another high-interest card.
+While a low-interest credit card has benefits on any type of purchase, you can really take full advantage of it when making high-end purchases (furniture, appliances, etc.) or when you are transferring a hefty balance from another high-interest card.
 A low-interest card can help free you up to pay off the principal much faster.

 Low-interest credit cards vs. personal loans

-Both personal loans and low-interest credit cards require good to excellent credit and both can be used effectively to consolidate debt.
+Both personal loans and low-interest credit cards require good to excellent credit, and both can be used effectively to consolidate debt.

 As a rule, personal loans are better as a means of financing big-ticket items that have to be paid off over a long period of time.
 This might include such things as multiple rooms of furniture.